dcunited001/te-xel-io/app/posts/2015-02-19-viral-introduction-of-autoimmune-diseases-and-cancer.md

 #### Margarine has **2.5 GRAMS OF TRANS FAT** per *TABLESPOON!!*

 Oh, and actually, eggs are one of the most healthy foods you can eat.
 Think about it.
 An egg contains *everything life needs to start.*  How can it be bad for you?
-While that's not perfect reasoning, it's a good question to ask.
+While that's not perfect reasoning, it's a place to start.

 ### In Conclusion